f88083/my_works/msc_dissertation/README.md

 If you'd like to view the codes for the attacks (Blackhole, Flooding), just ctrl-f to search for "blackhole" or "flooding" in the corresponding files.

+# What is resultGetter folder for?

+They are the scripts that I used to parse and draw charts of the result from Network Simulator 3.